josmaf/bx-tensorflow-demo/doc/tutorial.md

 Our dataset consists of 4 files:

-- training_images.zip: A file with 60000 images.
+- training_images.zip: A file with 60000 png images.
 It will be used for training.
 Each image is named with a number: 0.png, 1.png, etc.
 - testing_labels.csv: A file with 60000 labels (column "label").
 Label in row 0 provides 0.png image type, etc.
-- testing_images.zip: A file with 10000 images.
+- testing_images.zip: A file with 10000 png images.
 It will be used for testing.
 Each image is named with a number: 0.png, 1.png, etc.
 - testing_labels.zip: A file with 10000 labels (column "label").
 Label in row 0 provides 0.png image type, etc.

 You can download them to your local folder: